Hugh Shaw (footballer, born 1896)

-Hugh Shaw (1 April 1896 – 16 August 1976) was a Scottish football player and manager, most notably with Hibernian.
+Hugh Shaw (1 April 1896 – 16 August 1976) was a Scottish football player and manager.
+He played as a half-back for Hibernian, Rangers, Heart of Midlothian, East Fife and Leith Athletic in the Scottish Football League, winning a Scottish league championship with Rangers in 1927.
+After retiring as a player he became a coach with Hibernian, assisting manager Willie McCartney.
+Shaw became Hibs manager in 1948, and guided the team to league championships in 1948, 1951 and 1952.
+Shaw managed Hibs until 1961, and then had a brief spell as Raith Rovers manager.

 Playing career

 Shaw played during the interwar period, making his debut for Hibernian during the 1918–19 season.
-He played as a left half-back in the Hibs side that reached the Scottish Cup Finals of 1923 and 1924, losing to Celtic and Airdrie respectively.
+He played as a left half-back in the Hibs side that reached the Scottish Cup finals of 1923 and 1924, losing to Celtic and Airdrie respectively.

 Shaw left Hibs in 1926 to play for Rangers.
-He played in 36 league games in the 1926–27 season, but then moved to Hearts.
+He played in 36 league games in 1926–27 as Rangers won the Scottish league championship, but then moved to Hearts.
 Shaw played in a Hearts team that threatened to challenge for the league championship in 1928, but eventually finished fourth.
 He later played for East Fife, Leith Athletic and Elgin City.